thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 ---
 Congratulations on purchasing the ThoughtSpot instance.
-This section is an overview of the ThoughtSpot AI-Driven analytics platform hosted on the VMware VSphere Hypervisor (ESXi) 6.5 environment.
+This section is an overview of the ThoughtSpot AI-Driven analytics platform hosted on the VMware vSphere Hypervisor (ESXi) 6.5 environment.

 ## About ThoughtSpot on VMware